 - The CPC will be responsible for the planning and execution of our annual Christmas Party.
 Note that the CPC and the committee helpers must attend (except for sickness or emergencies).
 The CPC is the lead and can delegate as needed to the committee.

 - Steering will book the venue.
-For the 2022/2023 school year the Christmas party will be on December 12, 2022.
 You are responsible for contacting the NWHE secretary to verify booking and to contact the NWHE treasurer to arrange payment and to get the budget.
 You must call the location at least a month in advance to verify that we are booked and that we have paid.

 - Once the venue is booked, add the party to the NWHE calendar, make a sign-up sheet in Google sheets, and email the group with all the details!
 It is recommended to send a reminder 2 weeks prior, 1 week prior, and then the day before the event.
 It is important to remind all attendees that all our events are to be nut free.